 Your first year at UNH offers an amazing opportunity to meet new people, starting with your roommates.
-Learn how to add intended roommates on your application between May 2nd and June 22nd, how to meet other first year students and general tips on living with roommates!
+Learn how to add intended roommates on your application, how to meet other students and general tips on living with roommates!

 How can I find potential roommates?